 If your child qualifies, they could take out a student loan refinance in their name that pays off your Parent PLUS Loan.
 The refinance loan could save them money on interest by securing a new, lower rate.

-Be aware that a private refinancing loan pays off the federal Parent PLUS Loan, so student loan forgiveness through PSLF of IDR will no longer be available.
+Be aware that refinancing with a private lender will pay off the federal Parent PLUS Loan, so student loan forgiveness through PSLF of IDR will no longer be available.